Know your diabetes and live a happy, trouble-free life

-Apart from these 3 signs and symptoms [S/S], there are a plethora of S/S due to the co-morbidities of DM, which I will cover as we move forward.
-Clicking on the picture below will show you in short what we can expect in Type 1 DM:
+Apart from these 3 major signs and symptoms [S/S] discussed above, there are many more S/S due to the co-morbidities of DM.
+This I will cover as we move forward.

 1] Yeast [candida] infections of-

-8] Darkening or velvety appearance of the skin in areas like axilla, nape of the neck known as acanthosis nigricans- ↓
+There is a darkening or velvety appearance of the skin in areas like axilla, nape of the neck known as Acanthosis Nigricans.